Custodial Parental Relocation in Florida

 Lawyer for Parental Relocation in Florida

-If you or someone you know wants to relocate with a minor child, but under Florida law, they cannot, or if you are a non-custodial parent and a co-parent is attempting to move out of State with your child, contact an experienced family law attorney at Bacchus Law Firm for help.
+If you or someone you know wants to relocate with a minor child, but under Florida law, they cannot, or if you are a non-custodial parent and a co-parent is attempting to move out of State with your child, contact an experienced family law attorney in South Florida at Bacchus Law Firm for help.

 Having practiced family law for years, our attorneys at Bacchus Law Firm understand that co-parenting can be a battle.
 With an experienced family lawyer to explain the process and your parental rights under Florida law, those battles may not be as stressful.